mesmerised/persistme/README.md

 | `value` | `Mixed` | yes | The data to store |

 #### `update(key, value)`
-Similar to `set` method, but extends (deep merges objects) the original stored value if it is one of type array or object.
+Similar to `set` method, but extends (shallow merges) the original stored value if it is one of type array or object.

-Note: The type of both stored as well as provided value should match in order for the update to work.
-Also the value should exist initially to begin with, otherwise the behavior is equivalent to `set` method.
+_Note: The data type of both stored as well as provided value should match in order for the update to work.
+Also the value should initially exist, otherwise the behavior is equivalent to `set` method._

 | param  | type  | required | description |
 | ------ | ----- | -------- | ----------- |